-Cytopenias, and particularly neutropenia and thrombocytopenia, were a consistent finding in all studies, with a higher frequency at doses ≥ 750 mg (Phase 1 study).
+Cytopenias, and particularly neutropenia and thrombocytopenia, were a consistent finding in all studies, with a higher frequency at doses greater than or equal to 750 mg (Phase 1 study).
 The occurrence of cytopenias in CML patients was also dependent on the stage of the disease.

-In patients with newly diagnosed CML, cytopenias were less frequent than in the other CML patients (see Tables 4 and 5).
-The frequency of Grade 3 or 4 neutropenia and thrombocytopenia was between 2- and 3-fold higher in blast crisis and accelerated phase compared to chronic phase (see Tables 4 and 5).
+In patients with newly diagnosed CML, cytopenias were less frequent than in the other CML patients (see Tables 5, 6, and 7).
+The frequency of Grade 3 or 4 neutropenia and thrombocytopenia was between 2- and 3- fold higher in blast crisis and accelerated phase compared to chronic phase (see Tables 4 and 5).
 The median duration of the neutropenic and thrombocytopenic episodes varied from 2 to 3 weeks, and from 2 to 4 weeks, respectively.